 Most Filipinos are of Malay, Indian or Chinese descent and needless to say the Chinese community have made a huge contribution to the development of the nation, despite centuries of oppression under Spanish rule.

 My hunger got the better of me on the way though and I couldn’t pass the Salazar Bakery (779-785 Ongpin St, near the corner of S. Padilla St) without popping in for a preliminary Char Siu Bun, called an Asado Roll here.
-Pork buns tate best when they are hot.
+Pork buns taste best when they are hot.
 This one was good but it could have been better if it were fresh out of the oven (B).

 So where to find the best noodle soup in Chinatown?
 I decided to compare two famous old school places mentioned by Lonely Planet.
 There are other places to be sure but I reckoned on these being the best.
 Please let me know if I’m wrong.

 Not really a factory production line, just one guy making noodles in the front and another packing them ready for sale once they’re dried.